Narnia 6 - OverTheWire

 - The two buffers we have are only 8 bytes long, which can not hold the shellcode without overwriting other important memory.

-If you look closely though, you can see that we can overwrite the function pointer, fp
+If you look closely though, you can see that we can overwrite the function pointer, fp,

-function.
+that points to the puts function.
 This is very convenient because the function is being called

 later, it is being called with one of our inputs, and we can overwrite it with any function

 we want.
-A good function that has the same signature with the puts
+A good function that has the same signature with the puts that can be used to

-spawn a shell is the system
+spawn a shell is the system function.

 |